orbisgis/h2gis/docs/dev/ST_Scale.md

 ### Description

-Scales the given geometry by multiplying the ordinates by the indicated scale factors.
-If `zFactor` is omitted and the geometry contains a z-coordinate, it is left untouched.
+Scales `geom` Geometry by multiplying the ordinates by the indicated scale factors.
+If `zFactor` is omitted and `geom` contains a z-coordinate, it is left untouched.

 ### Examples